 Feel like a cowboy or cowgirl at these three unique Cheyenne favorites.

 1. Terry Bison Ranch

-But for a truly unique experience, the Terry Bison Ranch is a fully-functioning, 30,000 acre bison ranch with attractions for everyone.
+For a truly unique experience, the Terry Bison Ranch is a fully-functioning, 30,000 acre bison ranch with attractions for everyone.
 Trail ride and ATV through the ranch, rent a cabin or camp, go fishing, visit the Kid Corral and Trading Post Gift Shop and don’t miss the opportunity to hand-feed buffalo on the TRX train ride.
 On the bison train tour, loop over the Colorado border then back into Wyoming where the train will stop as the bison herd surrounds the train and nibbles treats from your hand.

 “We don’t encourage you to take a selfie with a bison at Yellowstone National Park or feed them out of your hand, but you can do that here,” Rudloff says.
 “You can actually be close to these extremely large creatures in a safe manner.”

-Take a train through a bison herd, do a trail ride and enjoy Wyoming’s best burger at Senator’s Restaurant; 51 I-25 Frontage Rd; terrybisonranch.com.
+Afterwards, enjoy Wyoming’s best burger at Senator’s Restaurant; 51 I-25 Frontage Rd; terrybisonranch.com.

 2. The Wrangler

-3. Cheyenne Frontier Days Old West Museum
+3. Cheyenne Frontier Days